Creating and publishing ads is easy. Getting people to see and click them? Not so much.

 However, this is an extremely broad net to cast and goes directly against the golden tenant of PPC landing page CRO: using dedicated landing pages for dedicated traffic and search intent(s).

-On the flip side of the coin, you have the option to target only certain pages within your domain with your DSAs.
-So, for example, if you have certain key service pages or pricing pages that you want to boost traffic to, this is a great way to optimize two birds with one stone.
+On the flip side, you can target only certain pages within your domain with your DSAs.
+For example, if you have key service pages or pricing pages you want to send traffic to, this will optimize two birds with one stone.

-You can then create one or more rules to specify what types of pages within your domain towards which you want to send potential ad traffic.
-Below are a few examples of solid rules to implement:
+Alternatively, you can create one or more rules to specify what types of pages within your domain towards which you want to send potential ad traffic.
+Below are the rules available to implement:

 - "If URL Contains"